Trump Rejects Calls for Another Debate as 880,000 Early Votes Already Cast

 After their first debate last month, the Harris campaign made a similar request.
 At the time, Trump indicated that he would not partake and said that he believes he won the debate.

-Trump also partook in a debate with President Joe Biden in late June, which later sparked widespread calls among Democrats for Biden to suspend his reelection campaign.
-The president in July confirmed that he would end his campaign and threw his support behind Harris, who later was nominated as the Democratic Party’s candidate to face Trump.
+Trump also debated President Joe Biden in late June, which later sparked widespread calls among Democrats for Biden to suspend his reelection campaign.
+The president announced in July that he would end his campaign and threw his support behind Harris, who later was nominated as the Democratic Party’s candidate to face Trump.

 Of the states that report party affiliation, nearly 60 percent of those who have voted early or by mail are Democrats, 24 percent are Republicans, and 15 percent are unaffiliated or belong to a third party, according to the tracker.
-A large majority of early voters, or 57 percent, are aged 65 and older, while another 29 percent are aged 41 to 65, it shows.
+A majority of early voters, 57 percent, are 65 or older, and another 29 percent are aged 41 to 65, it shows.

-Tuesday’s vice presidential debate played out as the stakes of the contest rose again after Iran fired missiles into Israel, while a devastating hurricane and potentially debilitating port strike roiled the country at home.
-Over and again, Walz and Vance outlined the policy and character differences between their running mates, while trying to introduce themselves to the country.
+The vice presidential debate played out as the stakes of the contest rose again after Iran fired missiles into Israel, while a devastating hurricane and potentially debilitating port strike roiled the country at home.
+Walz and Vance outlined the policy and character differences between their running mates while trying to introduce themselves to the country.

 Earlier this week, the Trump campaign said the former president would not take part in the “60 Minutes” primetime interview following a statement from CBS News.